-I am a tenure-track Assistant Professor in Psychometrics at DPSS
+I am a tenure-track Assistant Professor (RTD-b) in Psychometrics at DPSS, University of Padova.

 My research area mainly focuses on the development and application of statistical methods to the analysis and interpretation of data arising from behavioral studies.
-Most of it concentrates on statistical methods for handling uncertainty in behavioral and cognitive data (e.g., fuzzy statistics), dynamic modeling of computerized tracking data, and information-theoretic methods in statistical estimation (e.g., maximum entropy).
+Most of it concentrates on fuzzy statistics, measurement methods for handling uncertainty in behavioral data (e.g., fuzzy rating), and information-theoretic methods in statistical estimation (e.g., maximum entropy).
 I am also interested in applications of Bayesian statistics to behavioral and cognitive sciences and measurement problems.

-I did doctoral research at the University of Trento, where I earned my PhD, and KU Leuven.
-As part of my post-doctorate research, I worked at the MTA Wigner Research Centre for Physics (NAP-B PATTERN Group).
+I did doctoral research at the University of Trento, where I earned my PhD in Psychometrics, and KU Leuven (Research Group of Quantitative Psychology and Individual Differences).
+As part of my post-doctoral research, I worked at the MTA Wigner Research Centre for Physics (NAP-B PATTERN Research Group).